Woods improves in final round at Masters, welcomes break

 The four-time Masters champion somewhat returned to form at Augusta National.
 It was just a few days too late to be more than an afterthought at golf’s first major.

 Woods closed with a flurry, recording a 3-under 69 in the final round at the Masters.
-He finished 1 over for the tournament and left the hallowed grounds feeling a little better about his game.
+He finished 1 over for the tournament, 16 strokes behind winner Patrick Reed and in a four-way tie for 32nd.

+It was far from what the 42-year-old Woods wanted, but he left the hallowed grounds feeling better about his game than he did a few days before and more encouraged than his last few trips to Augusta National.

 Most Read Sports Stories